finn-no/eslint-config-finn/rules/space-unary-ops.md

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

-Some styleguides require or disallow spaces before or after unary operators.
+Some style guides require or disallow spaces before or after unary operators.
 This is mainly a stylistic issue, however, some JavaScript expressions can be written without spacing which makes it harder to read and maintain.

 ## Rule Details